raspberrypilearning/cd-sebento-scratch-2/en/step_6.md

     repeat (item (counter) of [WaterAmounts v])
 ```

-One thing is missing.
-The value of `counter`{:class="blockdata"} is `0` at the moment!
+One thing is still missing: the value of `counter`{:class="blockdata"} is `0` at the moment!
 You need to set it to the correct value before you use it each time.
-To do this you will add `1`.
-This is also known as **incrementing** it.
+To do this, you will add `1`.
+This is also known as **incrementing**.

 + Add in two `change counter by 1`{:class="blockdata"} blocks into your code so that it looks like this: